junwang4/correlation-to-causation-exaggeration/README.md

 label = 3 : Direct causal
 ```

-__Conclusion sentences in the abstract of 20683 observational studies__
+__Conclusion sentences in the abstract of the 20,683 observational studies__

 `./data/20683_pubmed_conclusion_sentences.csv`